Associate Professor Campbell Allan Jones

 Anisha Sankar (commenced 2017) ‘On freedom and disalienation: An inquiry into Frantz Fanon’s radical dialectics’.

-Jackson Rowe-Williams (commenced 2017) ‘Radical resurgent: The re-emergence of radical left politics in Aotearoa/New Zealand’.
+Jackson Rowe-Williams (2018) ‘Radical resurgent: The re-emergence of radical left politics in Aotearoa/New Zealand’.

 Shane Malva (2018) ‘A struggle with SOUL: Politics of land, housing and metaphysics in Ihumātao, Tāmaki Makaurau’.